Grazen0/node-api-example/README.md

-# Anime API
+# Node API example

-An example Rest API with NestJS a university assignment.
+An example anime CRUD app made with [NestJS](https://nestjs.com/) for a university assignment.